booherbg/intro-to-react-task-list/README.md

 }
 ```

-To get started simply run `npm install`.
+To get started simply run `npm install` to install
+dependencies, and `npm start` to run webpack.

 Dependencies:
    - react
    - momentjs
    - bootstrap (CSS only, no components)

-`src/utils/api.js` holds functions that store the data
-in a local array, but these functions are meant to be
-replaced with HTTP calls once we ship data off to the server.
-The next id is tracked with a JavaScript generator function.
-Neat!

-All components are functional with hooks.
+All components are functional with hooks (no class components here).
 Flow is:
    - `index.js` mounts `<App />` to the DOM
    - `App.js` loads up the `<TaskTable />`
    - `<TaskTable />` holds the state for the tasks list
       and loads the `<TaskForm />` and `<TaskRows />`,
       padding each a reference to a local function that
       refreshes the task list so that the children components can call that function when they update or create tasks
    - `src/utils/api.js` holds mock functions that represent local state store and are meant to be swapped out for backend API calls eventually.
+The next id is tracked with a JavaScript generator function.
+Neat!
    - `src/utils/icons.js` hold SVG icons from Bootstrap
    - ... that's it!